imalhasaranga/PDFLib/CONTRIBUTING.md

 ## Tests

-- Make sure to run the and see all of them are pssing before sumbitting a pull requests
+- Make sure to run all the tests and see all of them are pssing before sumbitting a pull requests

 ### How to run Tests ?
     composer install